To start with a bit of Cisco Marketing speak:

 00:00.0 Host bridge: VIA Technologies, Inc. VX855/VX875 Host Bridge: Host Control (rev 03) 00:00.1 Host bridge: VIA Technologies, Inc. VX855/VX875 Error Reporting 00:00.2 Host bridge: VIA Technologies, Inc. VX855/VX875 Host Bus Control 00:00.3 Host bridge: VIA Technologies, Inc. VX855/VX875 DRAM Bus Control 00:00.4 Host bridge: VIA Technologies, Inc. VX855/VX875 Power Management Control 00:00.5 PIC: VIA Technologies, Inc. VX855/VX875 APIC and Central Traffic Control 00:00.6 Host bridge: VIA Technologies, Inc. VX855/VX875 Scratch Registers 00:00.7 Host bridge: VIA Technologies, Inc. VX855/VX875 North-South Module Interface Control 00:01.0 VGA compatible controller: VIA Technologies, Inc. VX855/VX875 Chrome 9 HCM Integrated Graphics 00:0f.0 IDE interface: VIA Technologies, Inc. VX855/VX875 EIDE Controller 00:10.0 USB controller: VIA Technologies, Inc. VT82xxxxx UHCI USB 1.1 Controller (rev a0) 00:10.1 USB controller: VIA Technologies, Inc. VT82xxxxx UHCI USB 1.1 Controller (rev a0) 00:10.2 USB controller: VIA Technologies, Inc. VT82xxxxx UHCI USB 1.1 Controller (rev a0) 00:10.4 USB controller: VIA Technologies, Inc. USB 2.0 (rev 90) 00:11.0 ISA bridge: VIA Technologies, Inc. VX855/VX875 Bus Control and Power Management 00:11.7 Host bridge: VIA Technologies, Inc. VX8xx South-North Module Interface Control 00:13.0 PCI bridge: VIA Technologies, Inc. VX855/VX875/VX900 PCI to PCI Bridge 00:14.0 Audio device: VIA Technologies, Inc. VT8237A/VT8251 HDA Controller (rev 20) 01:03.0 Ethernet controller: VIA Technologies, Inc. VT6120/VT6121/VT6122 Gigabit Ethernet Adapter (rev 11)

 The unit requires a 48V supply.
 It can either be powered directly or via the ethernet cable - Power over Ethernet (PoE).
-I don't know the exact dimensions of the local supply power plug but the power socket on the unit is pictured left.
-The required plug is a coax plug with a central pin.
+If powered directly the power supply uses a coax plug with an outer barrel of 7.4mm x 5.0mm.
+(Thank you Lindsay for providing that information).
+The power socket on the unit is pictured left.

 A data sheet I found on the VXC-2212 mentions using the Cisco Power Cube 4 power supply that is rated at at 48V 0.9A.
 Looking around I located some Power Cube 4 PSUs that cost several times the money that I paid for the VXC-2212 in the first place - so I moved on.